chickendude/Ongebaibaenchi-Kalenjin/README.md

-# Ongebaibaenchi-Kalenjin
+# Ongebaibaenchi Kalenjin (Let's enjoy Kalenjin)
-Tools and resources for Kalenjin, focusing in particular on the Kipsigis dialect
+This repo contains a collection of tools and resources for learning (and potentially teaching) Kalenjin, focusing in particular on the Kipsigis dialect.